yellowbean/absbox-doc/docs/source/analytics.rst

 Pricing Assumption
 ^^^^^^^^^^^^^^^^^^^^^

-User can provide a pricing curve and a pricing data ,which all future bond cashflow will be discounted at that date with the curve provided.
+* User can provide a pricing curve and a pricing data to argument `pricing`,which all future bond cashflow will be discounted at that date with the curve provided.

    .. code-block:: python
       :emphasize-lines: 6-8